 In short, it is a conscious effort to build up a mental habit of being respectful and receptive towards Buddhism.

-Buddhism believes in rebirth and we believe that a person’s mind is a piece of blank paper at birth.
+Buddhism believes in rebirth and we believe that a person’s mind is not a piece of blank paper at birth.
 We believe that each child is born with certain mental habits that are carried over from his or her previous life.

 That explains why some children have specific temperament or special likes and dislikes (even phobia) or special learning affinities when it concerns certain skills or knowledge.

 With this belief, a Buddhist wishes to build up a mental habit of becoming receptive towards Buddhism.
 This is to ensure that if we do not get enlightened in this life, at least we are not “lost” from Buddhism in our next one.

 If you are someone who takes a liking to Buddhism or love Buddhism at first sight.
 Then there is high chance that you are a Buddhist in your former lifetime.

 For example, some people are immediately attracted by Buddhist chanting whereas some are put off by it.
 Some people automatically felt inspired by a Buddha statue whereas some would see it as nothing more than a beautiful paperweight.